 - December 8, 2021, 12:30–2:00 pm ET

-- In session 3, we will come back together to share lessons learned and tools identified, answer remaining questions on the course materials, and discuss the future collaborations and frameworks that participants may be engaging or contemplating.
+- In session 3, we came back together to share lessons learned and tools identified, answer remaining questions on the course materials, and discuss the future collaborations and frameworks that participants may be engaging or contemplating.
+A session recording is not available.

 Series Facilitator- Sherri Mitchell, Indigenous Rights Attorney and Founding Director of The Land Peace Foundation